codacy/codacy-codesniffer/docs/description/Squiz_Classes_LowercaseClassKeywords.md

-The php keywords class, interface, trait, extends, implements, abstract, final, var, and const should be lowercase.
+The PHP keywords class, interface, trait, extends, implements, abstract, final, var, and const should be lowercase.

 Valid: Lowercase class keywords.
 ```